bbauska/UofM-AdvStyling/readme.md

   alt="Week Four: - More bootstrap - Images, tables, advanced navigation - Case studies."
 <!-- {width="4.0in" height="2.110255905511811in"} -->

-Finally, in week **four**, we\'re going to continue with more bootstrap, but we\'re going to talk about things such as images, tables, and maybe some advanced navigation techniques.
+Finally, in week **four**, we&apos;re going to continue with more bootstrap, but we&apos;re going to talk about things such as images, tables, and maybe some advanced navigation techniques.

-These are things that are cool and kind of fun, but I don\'t really think are core to understanding what responsive design is.
+These are things that are cool and kind of fun, but I don&apos;t really think are core to understanding what responsive design is.

 So, we leave them at the end to make them something more we can play around with.
-We\'re also, I\'m hoping to get to some case studies.
+We&apos;re also, I&apos;m hoping to get to some case studies.
-We\'re going to talk to people about how they approached designing the responsiveness their real-life sites.
+We&apos;re going to talk to people about how they approached designing the responsiveness their real-life sites.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 10. final project - responsive page lab (12) ~~~~~~~~~~~~~~~~~~~~~~~-->